rupesh43210/rupesh_debian_ubuntu/README.md

-# rupesh_debian_ubuntu

-essentials AIO script to install in one go
+# rupesh_debian_ubuntu-essentials AIO script to install in one go

 # dvwa-app